NicoDjegh/EcotrajCourse/README.md

 `sessions/pdf/*.pdf` files can also be found.

 1. Introduction to Ecological Trajectory Analysis
+2. Exploring the potential of ETA on different multivariate spaces
-2. Introduction to Cyclical Ecological Trajectory Analysis
+3. Introduction to Cyclical Ecological Trajectory Analysis

 ## Ancillary files